155TuT/155TuT/README.md

 From China, Harbin, a city that is as beautiful as St.Petersburg in my heart.

-Once an OIer, now an ACMer struggling with algorithms.Personal ability is more inclined to the direction of digital media and the integration of computers and humanities, and I am sorry that I have not been able to make a great contribution.
+Once an OIer/ACMer struggling with algorithms.
+But now I'm studying AI, CV and especially frontend.
+And my personal ability is more inclined to the direction of digital media and the integration of computers and humanities.
+I'm sorry that I've not been able to make a great contribution.

 Fond of Fyodor Dostoevsky, Niccolò Machiavelli, and Ludwig Wittgenstein.